 M6 has introduced a new licensing model that includes a single license file and is based on the maximum number of running CPUs.
 The standard evaluation license is issued for 15 days.
 It will run the domain server, CEP server and web server.
 After 15 days, a new license key must be installed.
-(Refer to section 4.1.3 for obtaining a trial license.)
+(Refer to Obtaining a 30-Day Trial License for obtaining a trial license.)
 If the Domain Server and the CEP server are on the same machine, then the CPU count is based on the CEP server only.
 Domain Server CPU count is not used in order to avoid double counting of CPUs.

-Current users of AutoPilot can still use their existing license to run M6 but must migrate to the new licensing model within 60 days by contacting Nastel Support.
+Current users of AutoPilot can still use their existing license to run M6 but must migrate to the new licensing model within 60 days by contacting meshIQ Support.